flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 The cave showed signs of being occupied at different periods, and its walls were painted with images of people, animals, cattle, and scratched with graffiti.
 This was an opportunity probably the kind professor Mori was searching for.
 As the cave's floor was sandy and soft to dig, the professor could not resist the rare opportunity to be the first to excavate the cave.
 Not long and not far from the surface he found what appeared to be a strange bundle of some sort.
 Upon careful investigation it turned out to be of a mummy of a child carefully wrapped in a goatskin, with its entrails replaced by wild herbs, probably to aid preservation.

 The child is thought to have been 3 years old at the time of death.
-Using radiocarbon 14 method, the mummy was thought to be at least 5400 years old, which makes it much older than any of the mummies found in (neighbouring) ancient Egypt.
+Using radiocarbon 14 method, the mummy was thought to be between 5,400 and 5,600 years old, which makes it much older than any of the mummies found in (neighbouring) ancient Egypt.
 It was believed that the makers of the mummy were cattle herders, and occupied much of North Africa, at a time when the Sahara was a savannah.

 the mummy in a display glass box